abcdesktopio/docs/opsdocs/docs/contribute/overview.md

     1. Enhanced Collaboration and Sharing: By making all Docker images used by abcdesktop public, developers can easily share their work with others in the community.
 This encourages collaboration, as others can use, modify, and contribute back to these open-source projects.
     2. Increased Transparency: When Docker images are open-source, users have full visibility into what they're deploying.
 This transparency allows for more informed decisions regarding security and compatibility with existing systems.
-    3. Security Vulnerabilities Mitigation: Public Docker images often receive scrutiny from a larger community of developers.
-By making all images public, you increase the likelihood that any potential security vulnerabilities will be discovered and addresse
+4. Security Vulnerabilities Mitigation: Public Docker images often receive scrutiny from a larger community of developers.
+By making all images public, you increase the likelihood that any potential security vulnerabilities will be discovered and addressed
     4. Improved Reusability: By using public Docker images, developers can leverage best practices and industry-standard configurations that have been tested by others.
 This can help improve the quality and reliability of deployed applications.
     5. Compliance with Open Source Philosophy: Many organizations embrace open source philosophies.
 Making all Docker images used by a Helm public aligns with these values, fostering an atmosphere of collaboration, innovation, and shared knowledge.
     6. Accelerated Development Cycle: By using established and well-documented public Docker images, developers can focus more on their application logic rather than spending time on setting up infrastructure and configuring base images.
 This accelerates the development cycle and reduces time to market.

-??? success should "Every feature should be in Github abcdesktop organisation"
+??? success should "Every feature should be in the GitHub abcdesktop organization"
-    To facilitate collaboration and ensure efficient development of abcdesktop features, we recommend that all abcdesktop feature projects be hosted in the abcdesktop Github organisation for working on individual tasks and features.
-By hosting all feature projects within the abcdesktop Github organisation, you will benefit from several advantages:
+    To facilitate collaboration and ensure efficient development of abcdesktop features, we recommend that all abcdesktop feature projects be hosted in the abcdesktop GitHub organization for working on individual tasks and features.
+By hosting all feature projects within the abcdesktop GitHub organization, you will benefit from several advantages:

     1. Collaboration: The Github group allows multiple developers to work together on a single project simultaneously, enabling efficient collaboration and reducing redundant effort.
     2. Version Control: Github provides version control for all projects, allowing developers to track changes made to the codebase and easily revert to previous versions if necessary.